Adashaw77/p8105_homework2_qs2200/p8105_homowork2_qs2200.md

 **1. Describe the dataset.**

 This dataset `transit_data` contains 19 variables, they are line, station\_name, station\_latitude, station\_longitude, route1, route2, route3, route4, route5, route6, route7, route8, route9, route10, route11, entry, vending, entrance\_type, ada.
-At first I import the dataset, and clean it's name using the function`janitor::clean_names`, and select required columns, change the variable type of the entry variable.
+At first I import the dataset, and clean it's name using the function`janitor::clean_names`, and select required columns, change the variable type of the entry variable to logical factor.

-The result dataset is 1868 rows by 19columns.
+The result dataset is 1868 rows by 19 columns.

-These data are still untidy, the route number and route name variables are not clear for people to read.
+These data are still untidy, the route number and route name variables are not clear for people to read.The variables from 'route1' to 'route11' can be gathered, so that the route number and the route name are distinct variables, people can get required information from the dataset more easily.

 **2. Answer questions using the dataset.**